The Ultimate In Birding Tours

 We will also spend some time exploring swampy areas, riversides and more open forest.
 Birds we may well see in such habitats include Lesser Adjutant, Blue-eared and Stork-billed Kingfishers, Red-crowned Barbet, Black-and-red Broadbill (with its amazing two-tone bill), Malaysian Blue Flycatcher and White-chested Babbler.

 Way Kambas is a rich locality for nocturnal species although they can be frustratingly difficult to spot (as opposed to hear) amongst the dense foliage.
 Reddish Scops Owl and Brown Boobook are generally straightforward, while more tricky species we will be hoping for include Large and Gould’s Frogmouths and the pretty Oriental Bay Owl.
-In addition, Malaysian Eared Nightjar can be seen at dawn and dusk and we also have a chance of seeing the rare and little-known Sundaic-endemic Bonaparte’s Nightjar (a good chance if the park itself is open at the time).
+In addition, Malaysian Eared Nightjar can be seen at dawn and dusk and we also have a good chance of seeing the rare and little-known Sundaic-endemic Bonaparte’s Nightjar.

 Other species we may well see at Way Kambas during our stay include Changeable Hawk-Eagle, Black-thighed Falconet, Red Junglefowl, Zebra Dove, Banded Bay and Plaintive Cuckoos, Square-tailed Drongo-Cuckoo, Greater Coucal, Asian Palm Swift, White-throated Kingfisher, Oriental Dollarbird, Golden-bellied Gerygone, White-breasted Wood Swallow, Black-winged Flycatcher-shrike, Olive-winged, Yellow-bellied and Buff-vented Bulbuls, Greater Racket-tailed Drongo, Slender-billed Crow, Yellow-bellied Prinia, Ashy and Rufous-tailed Tailorbirds, Black-throated, Malayan Black-capped, Short-tailed, Ferruginous, Sooty-capped, Scaly-crowned, Rufous-crowned, Moustached, Chestnut-rumped and Chestnut-winged Babblers, Fluffy-backed and Striped Tit-babblers, Oriental Magpie-Robin, Common Hill Myna, Purple-naped and Ruby-cheeked Sunbirds, Orange-bellied Flowerpecker and White-capped Munia.